LitzN/hennastyles/README.md

              - I was able to see the like count.
 I clicked the likes and the page reloaded with a success toast telling me the like had been added and the like count had increase.
-             - I selected the button again and the page reloaded with a success toast telling me I had unliked the post, the unlike was reflected in the like today.
+             - I selected the button again and the page reloaded with a success toast telling me I had unliked the post, the unlike was reflected in the like total.
     - __Comment button and form__:
         - __Functionality__: As an anonymous user
             - I was able to see the comment count but clicking on it did nothing.